Before writing my Valencia Travel Guide, and visiting the city, I didn’t know an awful lot about the place.

 You would expect to find temperatures above 30 degrees most days and the city would probably have more tourists as well.

-I would advise against going to Valencia during the winter unless you really want to save money, as you won’t all that the city has to offer.
+I would advise against going to Valencia during the winter unless you really want to save money, as you won’t be able to enjoy all that the city has to offer.
 The beach in Valencia is massive and you can’t really enjoy it in cold weather!

 Perhaps the best time to travel to Valencia is during the before and after summer, so April/May and September/October.
 You’ll still get the great weather, but it will be cooler and you’ll have fewer tourists to contend with as well!